isaaccormack/TindArt/project-rubric.md

 - ADRs don't capture trivial design decisions

 ## Notes M2

 (explaining why marks were deducted)
 -----

+- Did not follow the convention of a class diagram. (-1)
+- The Sequence diagram only outlines Webserver but is not broken down into modules or small chunks which are responsible for the implementation of the user stories (-2)
+- again neither the Sequence nor the class diagram has any rationale behind it and the individual responsibilities and design choices are not well described (-1)

 # Milestone 3    / 20